Combined security information registration for Microsoft Entra overview

 Combined registration adheres to both multifactor authentication and SSPR policies, if both are enabled for your tenant.
 These policies control whether a user is interrupted for registration during sign-in and which methods are available for registration.
-If only an SSPR policy is enabled, then users will be able to skip the registration interruption and complete it at a later time.
+If only an SSPR policy is enabled, then users will be able to skip (indefinitely) the registration interruption and complete it at a later time.

 The following are sample scenarios where users might be prompted to register or refresh their security info:

-- Multifactor Authentication registration enforced through Identity Protection: Users are asked to register during sign-in.
+- multifactor authentication registration enforced through Identity Protection: Users are asked to register during sign-in.
 They register multifactor authentication methods and SSPR methods (if the user is enabled for SSPR).

-- Multifactor Authentication registration enforced through per-user multifactor authentication: Users are asked to register during sign-in.
+- multifactor authentication registration enforced through per-user multifactor authentication: Users are asked to register during sign-in.
 They register multifactor authentication methods and SSPR methods (if the user is enabled for SSPR).

-- Multifactor Authentication registration enforced through Conditional Access or other policies: Users are asked to register when they use a resource that requires multifactor authentication.
+- multifactor authentication registration enforced through Conditional Access or other policies: Users are asked to register when they use a resource that requires multifactor authentication.
 They register multifactor authentication methods and SSPR methods (if the user is enabled for SSPR).

 - SSPR registration enforced: Users are asked to register during sign-in.
 They register only SSPR methods.

 - SSPR refresh enforced: Users are required to review their security info at an interval set by the admin.
 Users are shown their info and can confirm the current info or make changes if needed.